GiulioFischietti/auth-assignment/docs.md

 ## [6.
 Security Considerations](6-security-considerations)

-Security has been a primary design objective throughout the implementation of the authentication platform.
+Security has been one of the primary design objectives, even though the time constraints, throughout the implementation of the authentication platform.
 The following measures have been adopted to protect user credentials, authentication sessions and access tokens while keeping the architecture suitable for a distributed microservice environment.

 ### Password Hashing

 User passwords are never stored in plain text.
-During registration, each password is hashed using **bcrypt** before being persisted in PostgreSQL.
+During registration, each password is hashed using **bcrypt** before being persisted in User table in PostgreSQL db.

-Bcrypt is specifically designed for password storage, incorporating a configurable work factor that makes brute-force attacks significantly more expensive.
-In the event of a database compromise, attackers would only obtain password hashes rather than the original credentials.

 ### Hashed Session Tokens